chen-gui/DasMDLF/README.md

 # FORGE data
 The raw FORGE DAS data are freely available in the GitHub repository: https://github.com/chenyk1990/dasdenoising-dataonly

+The catalogs for earthquakes in FORGE data are freely available in the GitHub repository: https://github.com/ariellellouch/FORGE

 # SAFOD data
 The raw SAFOD DAS data are freely available in the GitHub repository: https://github.com/ariellellouch/DASDetection and https://github.com/chenyk1990/dasmrrcoh-dataonly